Sebobo/jquery.rondell/README.md

  * [jQuery](http://www.jquery.com) - 1.5.2 or better
  * [Modernizr](http://www.modernizr.com) - This library tests the browser for feature support and adds classes to the body tag.
 We use this for css fallbacks in our themes.

-Both are also provided in the `lib` folder.
+Both are also provided in the `libs` folder.

 If you don't want to use the `Modernizr` library you can remove the `.cssgradients`, `.borderradius`, `.rgba` and `.boxshadow` classes in `css/jquery-rondell.css`.

 ### Required files

-Copy `lib/jquery-rondell.js` to your javascript folder.
+Copy `dist/jquery-rondell.js` to your javascript folder.
-Copy `css/jquery-rondell.css` to your css folder.
+Copy `dist/jquery-rondell.css` to your css folder.

+There are also minified files in the `dist` folder.

 Usage
 -----